Faithlife/faithlife-oauth/README.md

-# Mach Faithlife OAuth
+# Faithlife OAuth Consumer

-A Mach subapp to authenticate with the Faithlife API via OAuth.
+Middleware and Consumers for authenticating with the Faithlife API via OAuth.